History Of Open Studio Hartford

 Open Studio Hartford Today

-OSH is a free, city-wide event, now with events through the month of November, starting with a popular Kick-Off Reception, Group Show, Performance Art Weekend and Open Studio Weekend, when art studios, galleries, educational institutions, art-related businesses and other creative group locations open to the public.
+OSH is a free, city-wide event, now with events throughout the month of November, starting with a popular Kick-Off Reception, Group Show, Performance Art Weekend and now, two Open Studio Weekends.
+The city is divided into two sections and each weekend offers completely different artists and venues opening their art studios, galleries, educational institutions, art-related businesses and other creative group locations to the public.
 It is a collaboration designed to promote the local arts community, the artists themselves and their work and to bring people into the neighborhoods of our capital city for an enjoyable, educational and inspiring event.

-OSH has become an event that the artists and the public anticipate and it has grown in the past three years to over 300 artists that specialize in a range of media including painting, sculpture, murals, jewelry, pottery, fiber arts, graphic design, digital art, video, interactive installations, etc. Musicians, dancers, poets and other artists perform as well.
+OSH has become an event that the artists and the public anticipate and it has grown in the past three years to over 300 artists that specialize in any and all genres and a range of media including painting, sculpture, murals, jewelry, pottery, fiber arts, graphic design, digital art, video, interactive installations, etc. Musicians, dancers, poets and other artists perform as well.